 - Not located at all terminals and you will have to walk to Terminals B, C, and D. It is not a long walk, however.

-Because it is geographically closer, trips from LaGuardia Airport to Manhattan will be quite a bit cheaper than trips from JFK.
+Because it is geographically closer, taxis from LaGuardia Airport to Manhattan are cheaper than taxis from JFK.

 You can get a taxi at the Taxi Stand outside of Baggage Claim.
-The same cautions apply when it comes to accepting rides from solicitors in the airport.
+The same cautions apply when it comes to accepting rides from solicitors at the airport.

-- Travel Time: Again, will vary depending on location, but probably about 20-30 minutes
+- Travel Time: Again, this will vary depending on location, but probably about 20-30 minutes.

 - Pros: Very easy door-to-door travel.
 This is the most hassle-free option for this airport.